An entrepreneur of exceptionel caliber

 Bjarne G. Thomsen, former Director, Chairman of the Committee

 Professor Anne Beim, the Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation

 Program Manager, lecturer Ellen Kathrine Hansen, Aalborg University, Project Manager for the Building Component Award

-The Building Component Award is given for 'the good idea' and it is given either to individuals or to small groups who have made a special 'practical action' regarding the value, importance and practical use of industrially produced building components in our everyday life.
+The Building Component Award is given to individuals who have made a noteworthy contribution to furthering the understanding of the value and significance of building components, including their practical use in daily living.
 The award is DKK 100,000.

 Along the way, Claus Dyre collaborated with a wide range of specialists.
 Initially with the Danish Technological Institute, who helped speed up the process through its innovation company; Southern Technological Innovation A/S.

 Furthermore, Claus Dyre was in close dialogue for several years with the Danish Building Research Institute (SBI), that test new building components.
 They formed a partnership on how the drain could be included in various situations, and how to ensure that all legal requirements were met.

 “We saw that the idea was good and innovative”, says Senior Researcher Erik Brandt from the Danish Building Research Institute.
 “We have seen many examples of new drains, but this was a very different approach.
 Claus Dyre would put the drain close to the wall, which was unthinkable in relation to the recommendations of the law, but the solution was obvious”.